aurora-sim/Aurora-WebUI/README.md

 The Admin Panel is located at: http://yourdomain.com/admin

-To add your user as an Admin Panel User:
+To promote your user as an Admin Panel User:
 Start Aurora (Aurora.Server in grid mode) and after it has started, type

-webui add user
+webui promote user

 and fill in the information that is asked for.